-7 Badass Women In Books Who'll Inspire You To Kill It
+7 Badass Women In Books Who'll Inspire You

 There’s a running joke in my house that I can’t not write strong female characters.
 And, well, it’s kind of true.
 I don’t sit down at my computer and tell myself, “Ryan, today you will write a strong female character.”
 However, I find that, in my pursuit to create compelling, well-rounded characters, the results — girls wielding magic and knives, girls who used their fear as fuel for survival — are often tagged with that label.

 Can I be honest with you all?
 The term “strong female character” has always bothered me a bit.
 Here’s why: Yael, the main character of my newest book Wolf By Wolf , is certainly strong in the traditional sense.
 (You have to be if you want to win a 20,000 kilometer cross-continental motorcycle race in order to assassinate Adolf Hitler.)
 She’s an excellent shot with her Walther P38.
 She races motorcycles.
 But her physical ability is only a fraction of her character.
 Yes, Yael, like many of my other favorite literary females, is strong, but she’s also so much more: smart, determined, conflicted, dimensional, human.

 Is there a single word that encompasses all these things?
 Maybe not.
 For now, let’s just settle with badass.
 Today I’m here to share with you seven smart, determined, conflicted, dimensional, (mostly) human heroines.
 Some of the most badass girls in literature.

 One of my favorite childhood heroines is Sabriel, who, when she finds out her father, the Abhorsen, is trapped inside Death, goes solo into a country riddled with restless spirits to find him.
 Armed with a white cat and a bandolier of necromancy bells, Sabriel is literally the boss lady of the dead.